Harry Potter and the Philosopher's Stone (2001) Full Movie Summary & Plot Synopsis

 The Keeper of Keys

-Diagon Alley and the Hogwarts Express
+Diagon Alley and the Boy Who Lived

-The Troll in the Dungeon
+The Troll and the Mirror

 Through the Trapdoor